Academic Technology Approval Scheme (ATAS)

 If you require an ATAS certificate and you do not include it with your application, your visa will be refused.
 There is no charge for the certificate, which you must apply for online: www.fco.gov.uk/ATAS.

 The Admissions Office will send you a letter to tell you if you need an ATAS certificate.
-This will normally be included, together with your CAH3 code, in your offer letter or sent as a separate attachment to that letter from the Postgraduate Office.
+This will normally be included, together with your CAH3 code, in your offer letter or sent as a separate attachment from the Admissions Office

 If you are required to obtain an ATAS certificate and you do not do so, your entry clearance application will be refused.

-If you are a current student studying a postgraduate degree at Queen's and you have to extend your leave to remain to continue your studies in the UK, you may also need an ATAS certificate.
+If you are a current student studying at Queen's and you have to extend your leave to remain to continue your studies in the UK, you may also need an ATAS certificate.

 If you require an ATAS certificate for your course you will need to apply for a new one each time you extend your student visa.
 The ATAS application process takes around 20-30 working days (or sometimes longer), the Foreign and Commonwealth Office recommend that you apply at least 4 months in advance of your current visa expiring.